ohpensource/run-maven-gh-action/README.md

 # Advanced settings

+* _save-cache_ - If cache should be saved after maven run
 * _jvm-options_ - Maven Java virtual machine settings like memory configuration
     * if missing JVM **-Xmx** parameter then action automatically calculate maximally available memory for maven process